 Standing Stone Hiking Trail: 72 miles, orange blazes, most difficult hiking

-Stone Valley Vista Loop Trail: From the Standing Stone Trailhead and follow Standing Stone trail approximately one mile to the vista where you can enjoy a wonderful view of the valley and park below.
-Return to the park the way you came or continue on to Turkey trail a 2.5 mile hike extension to your walk over some difficult terrain.
+Stone Valley Vista Loop Trail: From the Standing Stone Trailhead, follow Standing Stone trail approximately one mile to the vista for a wonderful view of the valley and park below.
+Return to the park the way you came or continue on to Turkey trail, a 2.5-mile hike extension over some difficult terrain.
 Turkey Trail follows an old logging slide down the mountain to Turkey Hill Road.
-Continue down this road to the park. *
+Continue down this road to the park.*

 Viantown Trail: 2.75 miles, blue blazes, more difficult hiking